 Reality: Legal experts need to learn enough to ask the right questions and use the right resources.
 You don’t have to go it alone!

-These are just the misconceptions that came to the top of mind, but I am certain there are more.
+These are certainly not all of the misconceptions that are out there, but these are widely known. just.
 In this rapidly changing legaltech and in particular ediscovery landscape, staying up to date is sometimes challenging.
-Be sure to chat often with your legal tech partners, read the legal technology rags and of course feel free to bug legal tech dorks like me often!
+Be sure to chat often with your legal tech partners, read the legal technology publications, and question the legal tech experts you know.